UnitedEffects/ueauth/README.md

 The Multi-tenant OIDC component of UEAuth is built on top of [NODE OIDC PROVIDER](https://github.com/panva/node-oidc-provider), which is the only [openid.net](https://openid.net/developers/certified/) certified javascript library currently listed.
 Multi-tenancy in this context means each tenant is an "AuthGroup" and all artifacts such as accounts (users) and clients are unique and locked to the AuthGroup.

+## Note to Followers

+Thank you for your support of UE Auth!
+We have been adding A LOT of functionality, but we have not updated this documentation just yet.
+Please be patient as this is all happening with the launch of our commercial SaaS solution which you can access at [unitedeffects.com](https://unitedeffects.com).
+We will update these documents very soon.
+In the meantime, you can access our up-to-date API documentation in our demo environment here: [DEMO API DOCS](https://qa.ueauth.io/api)

+## LICENSE

+This project is available under a modified Apache 2.0 license which states that while you may make use of this product in a number of ways, you may not sell the product as an offering unto itself.
+UE Auth is a Patent Pending technology, please review the [license](LICENSE.md).
+Please feel free to [contact us at United Effects](mailto:solution@unitedeffects.com) to discuss alternative licensing options.

+### SaaS Offerings

+#### Solutions

+If you'd like to access the features of UE Auth and much more without having to DIY the solution, please visit our commercial offerings at [United Effects](https://unitedeffects.com) where our Beta is free to use, and there will always be a free tier.
+Alternatively, you may contact us at [solution@unitedeffects.com](mailto:solution@unitedeffects.com).

+#### Support

+If you're looking for help with a commercial solution, you may contact us at [help@unitedeffects.com](mailto:help@unitedeffects.com).

 ## Object Relationship Model

 ![Object Relationships Diagram](https://unitedeffects.com/docs/object-relationships.jpeg)